-Heard of the 10,000 hour rule?
-Author of “The Outliers”, Malcolm Gladwell, explains that reaching the 10,000-Hour Rule, which he considers the key to mastery in any field, is simply a matter of practising a specific task that can be accomplished with 20 hours of work a week for 10 years.
+Heard of the 10,000-hour rule?
+Author of “The Outliers”, Malcolm Gladwell, explains that reaching the 10,000-Hour Rule, which he considers the key to mastery in any field, is simply a matter of practicing a specific task that can be accomplished with 20 hours of work a week for 10 years.

 So even if you’ve been a successful designer for many years already, don’t think you’re past learning just yet.
 There’s always something new to be picked-up in graphic design, so take an extra hour here and there to polish your skills.